- What are EcoTipping Points?

 How Do EcoTipping Points Work?

-EcoTipping Points are typically an environmental technology (in the broadest sense), coupled with the social organization to put it into effective use.
-They are catalytic.
-EcoTipping Points set in motion a cascade of far-reaching effects through the system.
+EcoTipping Points are typically an environmental technology (in the broadest sense), coupled with the social organization to put it effectively into use.
+They are catalytic, setting motion a cascade of far-reaching effects through the system.

 However, far-reaching effects are not enough.
 The environmental success stories that we’ve analyzed tell us that the crucial action for both problems and solutions resides in feedback loops, circular chains of cause and effect that amplify small causes into large effects.
 Antibiotic resistance provides an example of a feedback loop.
 Antibiotics encourage resistant bacteria, creating a vicious cycle of more antibiotics and more resistant bacteria.

-Feedback loops explain why vicious cycles are so hard to break.
-But they also expose the strategic points at which the cycles can be reversed.
+The power of feedback loops can make it very difficult to break out of a vicious cycle.
+But explicitly identifying the feedback loops responsible for vicious cycles can expose strategic points for reversing the cycles.
 Like Aikido, the martial art that turns an attacker’s thrusts back on the attacker, EcoTipping Points can identify critical maneuvers for reversing the currents of ecological destruction.
 Instead of continuing to wear the system down, the same forces begin to build it back up.
 Environmental decline can be turned around if the vicious cycles responsible for decline are reversed.

 An Example of Feedback Loops in Action: New York City Community Gardens

-Urban decay and restoration in New York City’s Bowery District show how:
+The diagrams below show urban decay was transformed to restoration in New York City’s Bowery District:

-- A community garden acted as a positive tipping point that reversed the decline, transforming the vicious cycles into virtuous cycles.
+• A community garden acted as a tipping point that reversed the decline, transforming the vicious cycles into virtuous cycles.

-A fiscal crisis in city government during the 1960s precipitated the negative tipping point: a reduction in services (e.g., police and fire protection) in the already depressed Bowery.
+A fiscal crisis in city government during the 1960s created the negative tipping point in this story: a reduction in services (e.g., police and fire protection) in the already depressed Bowery.
 A system of interconnected and mutually reinforcing vicious cycles was set in motion by the cascade of effects that followed:

-The positive tipping point began in 1973 when a young artist named Liz Christy saw a small boy playing in a trash-filled, rat-infested vacant lot and she decided to do something about it.
+The positive tipping point – an “EcoTipping Point” – was created in 1973 when a young artist, new to the neighborhood, saw a small boy playing in a trash-filled, rat-infested vacant lot and she decided to do something about this deplorable situation.
 She organized some friends to haul out the garbage and truck in soil to establish the Bowery Houston Community Farm Garden.

-At first skeptical, the mostly African-American and Hispanic neighbors began to pitch in, and within a few months they were taking home armloads of tomatoes and cucumbers.
+At first skeptical, the neighbors soon began to pitch in, and within a few months they were taking home armloads of tomatoes and cucumbers.
 Besides displacing rats and drug dealers, and creating a much needed green space, the garden also became an “outdoor community center.”

 As can be seen in the diagram below, the garden served as the EcoTipping Point that reversed the vicious cycles described above.
 The vicious cycles of the negative tip were transformed into virtuous cycles (shown in black below):

 Once news of the garden’s success spread, an entire movement developed.
-Neighboring neighborhoods established gardens, and in 1978 the city parks department began the Green Thumb program which offered plants, tools, expertise, and $1-per-year leases to community groups.
+Nearby neighborhoods established gardens, and in 1978 the city parks department began the Green Thumb program which offered plants, tools, expertise, and $1-per-year leases to community groups.
 By the late 1980s New York City was home to over 800 community gardens.
-They even attracted international attention, with people from as far away as China and Sweden visiting to learn how to start community gardens.
+They even attracted international attention, with people visiting from other cities and countries to learn from New York’s experience.

-Most important, new virtuous cycles “locked in” the benefits.
+Most important, new virtuous cycles “locked in” the benefits from the gardens, protecting them from unexpected threats.
 When property values in neighborhoods with gardens increased, the city government tried to sell garden lots for development.
 However, the pride and commitment of neighborhood residents, as well as experience and organizational capacity they acquired in the course of developing the gardens, enabled residents to take on the city bureaucracy, consolidating the legal tenure of the gardens.

 This story shows how reversal of vicious cycles harnessed social and environmental forces that were responsible for the problem, so instead they worked for the solution.
 The basic cause-and-effect relationships remained the same during both decay and restoration.
 Only the direction of change was different.